dbca-wa/developer-guidance/SoftwareDevelopment.md

 DBCA software developers are encouraged to undertake development locally in an environment that is as close as possible to the final deployed application environment in order to reduce the incidence of "works on my machine" problems.

 The department's standard operating environment (SOE) is currently Microsoft Windows 11, so the majority of DBCA developers are assumed to be carrying out development within this operating system and the following advice is written with this in mind.
 The one "essential" development tool is **[Git](https://git-scm.com/)**, which is our designated version control software solution.
 Refer to the [Git](/developer-guidance/Git) page for more information about installing and using Git.

-Development tools are generally expected to be installed via Company Portal.
+Development tools are generally expected to be installed via **Company Portal** (a request to Service Desk may be required to enable installation of specialised development software).
+New software can be made available for install, subject to review and approval.

 ## Development IDE

 The software development IDE is a matter of preference for the individual developer.
-Microsoft's development IDE [Visual Studio Code](https://code.visualstudio.com/) is a good choice and is available for install on Company Portal.
+Microsoft's development IDE [Visual Studio Code](https://code.visualstudio.com/) is a good choice and is available for install on **Company Portal**.
 It is free to use, well documented, well-supported and highly configurable.
 It also plays extremely well with WSL (see below) via an extension.

 ## Web development stack